It’s sweater weather again, and that means it’s time to start thinking about your holiday marketing plans.

 Never thought about them before?
 Usually leave that until December 1st?
 Happy to just sell a few gift certificates and not worry about it?

 That’s all ok!
 But let me give you a little nudge and tell you why it’s so important to think about the holidays and how they can really be a big boost to your income.

-Those of you working in ‘alternative’ regulated health professions such as Massage Therapy, Physiotherapy, Chiropractic and Naturopathy often find yourselves stuck between two identities: that of a health care professional, and that of a service-based business owner.
-As health care providers you have to uphold a certain standard, avoiding conflicts of interest and putting the needs of your clients before your financial ones.
-But as business owners, you have to think about your bottom line, building a client list, and working on your reputation not just as a health care provider but as a small business.
+Those of you working in ‘alternative’ health professions such as Massage Therapy, Physiotherapy, Chiropractic and Naturopathy often find yourselves stuck between two identities: that of a health care professional, and that of a service-based business owner.
+As healthcare providers, you have to uphold a certain standard, avoid conflicts of interest and put the needs of your clients before your financial ones.
+But as business owners, you must think about your bottom line, building a client list, and working on your reputation as a healthcare provider and a small business.